Indicators of Tambara-Yamagami categories and Gauss sums: Introduction

-Section \ref{section-TY} is the heart of this paper.
-Much of the calculation in section \ref{section-TY} is geared towards finding explicit expressions for $\Theta( \cF_k(G), \cF_k(q))$ by decomposing the form $(\cF_k(G), \cF_k(q)) $ into ``irreducible pieces'' of rank one or two and using the classification of the irreducible quadratic forms and the known values of Gauss sums of these irreducible forms.
-The calculations are more complicated when $G$ is a $2$-group; this is a well known feature in the theory of quadratic forms on finite groups.
-When $G$ is a $2$-group, and $v_2(k)$ (the two-valuation of $k$) is at least 1, we relate the Gauss sum $\Theta( \cF_k(G), \cF_k(q))$ to an invariant $\sigma_{v_2(k)}(\partial q)$ of the the pair $(G,\partial q)$.
-The invariant $\sigma_n(\partial q)$'s are a generalization of Karviere-Brown-Peterson-Browder invariant, see (\cite{KK:LP} page 33).
+Much of the calculation in sections \ref{section-Gauss-sum} and \ref{section-TY} is geared towards finding explicit formulae for $\xi_k(G,q)$ by using the classification of the irreducible quadratic forms and the known values of Gauss sums of these irreducible forms.
+The calculations are more complicated when $G$ is a $2$-group, which is a well known feature in the theory of quadratic forms on finite abelian groups.
+When $G$ is a $2$-group, and $v_2(k)$ (the two-valuation of $k$) is at least 1, we relate $\xi_k(G,q)$ to an invariant $\sigma_{v_2(k)}(\partial q)$ of the the pair $(G,\partial q)$ (see lemma \ref{l-two-power-ind}).
+The invariant $\sigma_n(\partial q)$ is a generalization of Karviere-Brown-Peterson-Browder invariant, see \cite{Br:G} and page 33 of \cite{KK:LP}.
 Detailed calculation of the values of the Gauss sums and properties of the invariant $\sigma_n(\partial q)$ lets us conclude that the bicharacter $\chi$ can be recovered from values of the Gauss sums, thus proving our theorem.

-Sections \ref{section-bq} through \ref{section-indicator} contain preparations for performing the calculations in section \ref{section-TY}.
+Sections \ref{section-bq} through \ref{section-indicator} contain preparatory material.
 In section \ref{section-bq}, we collect the background material necessary for quadratic and bilinear forms on finite abelian groups and their classification.
-The results here are mostly due to C.T.C.Wall \cite{W:QF}; also see \cite{MI:SB}, \cite{KK:LP}, \cite{VVN:ISBF}.
-Proofs of all the results in section \ref{section-bq} can be probably be extracted from these references but in some cases this might not be too easy.
-Moreover these papers use distinct sets of notations for similar objects.
-For this reason, we have included most of the proofs of the results that we use, but we have moved them back to an appendix.
-In particular, we have included a proof of the existence part of the classification of non-degenerate quadratic and bilinear forms on finite groups.
-Our proof amounts to diagonalizing a matrix over $\ZZ/p^r \ZZ$ via conjugation (or decomposing it into block matrices of size at most two when the prime $p = 2$).
-This is achieved by the well known algorithm for diagonalizing quadratic forms over $p$-adic integers given in \cite{CS:SP}, chapter 15, section 4.4.
-We decided to include a proof since we could not find this argument written out in literature for quadratic forms on finite groups.
+The results here are mostly due to C.T.C.Wall \cite{W:QF}; also see \cite{MI:SB}, \cite{KK:LP}, \cite{VVN:ISBF} and the proofs can be found in these references.
+However, we have chosen to include the proofs of most of what we need in a detailed appendix.
+In particular we give a proof of the existence part of Wall's theorem (See theorem \ref{t-wall}) on the classification of non-degenerate quadratic and bilinear forms on finite abelian groups.
+We have explained our reason for including the appendix in section \ref{section-bq}, following the statement of theorem \ref{t-wall}.